LukasL97/scala-macros-example/article.md

 As a simple example for macros in Scala 2 (version 2.13.10), we will implement a macro annotation for caching return values of arbitrary methods.
 The cache will store key-value pairs of the input parameters of the method and its return value and allows the method to reuse results of previous inputs.
+The code we will see in the following can be found [here](https://github.com/LukasL97/scala-3-macros-example).

-To this end, we define a `Cache` trait with a simple `MapCache` implementation:
+We start by defining a `Cache` trait with a simple `MapCache` implementation:

 ```scala
 trait Cache[K, V] {